cwwang1979/Down-Syndrome-Net/README.md

 ## Associated Publications
 If you use this work or any part of this repository in your research, please cite the following paper: https://github.com/cwwang1979/Down-Syndrome-Net
 - (Under submission) Wang et al. (2025) Deep learning for early Down syndrome screening on first-trimester ultrasound images.
-IEEE
+IEEE Journal of Biomedical and Health Informatics (JBHI)
+- (Under submission) Wang et al. (2026) A Comprehensive First-Trimester Fetal Ultrasound Dataset for Early Down Syndrome Screening.
+Nature Scientific Data
 ## Setup

 #### Requirements